 Many visitors to Japan wonder why Japan is such a safe country.
 In addition, many Japanese people regard Japan as being very safe.
 What makes Japan such a safe country?
 Though Japan is one of the safest countries in the world, it does experience crime.
 The question, then, becomes: Why is Japan much safer than other countries?

 Throughout the last few thousand years, the majority of Japanese people lived in villages, where most of them were farmers.
 In such a “village culture,” harmony with others was important.
 For example, if one committed a crime in the village, because it was a small community, that person and his family would lose face or in some cases they would be ostracized.
 It would be difficult for that person to continue being a member of the community.
-Therefore, committing a crime was regarded as not being worth the risk.
+Therefore, committing a crime, even a minor one, was regarded as not being worth the risk.
 In such a village culture, the residents treated one other as if they were all family members.

 Influence of the “Dog Shogun”:

 Tokugawa Tsunayoshi was the 5th shogun in the Edo Era, when the Tokugawa Shogunate Government, based in Tokyo, ruled the country of Japan for nearly 300 years, starting from 1603.
 Before the Edo Era, Japan experienced an era of civil war.
 A number of clans battled with one another, involving ordinary citizens in their battles.
 Shogun Tokugawa Yeyasu ended this civil war by winning a major fight.
 He then started ruling Japan opening a Shogunate Government in Edo (former name of Tokyo).